Dodgers vs. Twins Player Props Betting Odds

 Betts Stats

-- Mookie Betts has 11 doubles, nine home runs, 25 walks and 24 RBI (37 total hits).
-He's also swiped one base.
+- Mookie Betts has 12 doubles, nine home runs, 26 walks and 24 RBI (38 total hits).
+He's also stolen one base.

 Betts Recent Games